How do you know when you’re done having kids? Is there like a number you can call?

 The day we brought our eldest daughter home from the hospital, we started talking about the next one. #KEEN.

 After our next was born, I felt pretty certain that there was still space for one more baby in our future.
 I pictured us in a decade, and saw three kids around the dinner table.
 I thought about my pregnancies, and despite having complained loudly throughout the whole 37 years of them [at least that’s how long they felt], I didn’t feel ready to close that chapter.
 The sleeping newborn chapter.
 The baby-head-smells and the impossibly-tiny-hands.

 But when our youngest had her second birthday, it felt like the end of an era.
 As we waved goodbye to the baby days and said hello to the toddler whirlwind.

 When our first turned two, we used her birthday party to announce our second pregnancy.
 This time around, the second birthday marked the arrival of two year old molars, as our sleep went down the drain.
 Again.
 Joy.

 “The truth is, I don’t feel anywhere near ready to add another baby to the equation.”

-It doesn’t help that we’re deep in the trenches of one of the roughest winters we’ve ever experienced.
+It didn’t help that we were deep in the trenches of one of the roughest winters we had ever experienced.

 Then on the day school went back, our eldest had her tonsils out.
 While she was recovering, our youngest brought a virus home from daycare.
 We all caught it [of course] so we isolated at home.
 Barking into each others mouths [so glamorous].
 Trying to keep on top of work.
 Trying to entertain the kids [impossible].
 Keeping the country’s economy afloat with endless food deliveries.